FatmAhmedM/Projects/README.md

 ![](https://github.com/FatmAhmedM/Projects/blob/main/Mother_alert/app_info/mother_alert.gif)

-#### after that the result when the mother open the link on her phone to watch her baby.
+#### then this is the result when the mother open the link on her phone to watch her baby.

 ![](https://github.com/FatmAhmedM/Projects/blob/main/Mother_alert/app_info/motherAlert.jpeg)